 If you do not meet the minimum requirements for a paper summary, the paper summary will be returned to you without credit.
 Paper summaries may take several weeks to be reviewed and assigned credit at the end of the term.
 As such, please allow sufficient time for your paper to be checked before you inquire about receiving research credit.
-The last day to submit paper summaries for credit is about 2 weeks before the end of classes (see below).
+The last day to submit paper summaries for credit is a week or so before the end of semester (see below).
 No late papers will be accepted (no exceptions).

 The number of experiments available depends on how many researchers are running experiments.
 We cannot guarantee that there will be enough experiments to accommodate everyone who wishes to take this option to fulfill the research requirement.
 If you wait until the end of the semester to sign-up, you will have trouble finding experiments to participate in.
 In other words, this is a semester-long project, and the due date is not the "do date."
-The last day to participate in an experiment is the last day of classes for the semester.
+The last day to participate in an experiment is the last day of classes for the semester (December 3rd).

-Last day to TURN IN PAPER SUMMARIES (@ 11:59 pm) Last day to PARTICIPATE IN STUDIES (@ 11:59 pm) November 18 th , 2022 December 6 th , 2022
+Last day to TURN IN PAPER SUMMARIES (@ 5.00 pm) Last day to PARTICIPATE IN STUDIES (@ 5.00 pm) November 22 nd December 3 rd